String topology of finite groups of Lie type: Construction of the string products: Proof of Theorem , part 1

-Here $H^\ast$ denotes cohomology with $\F_\ell$ coefficients, $\grMod^{\F_\ell}$ denotes the category of graded $\F_\ell$--modules, and $\ho(\Spectra)$ denotes the homotopy category of spectra.
-The categories $\hpSpectra$ and $\hpSpectra^\ell$ are the categories of parametrized spectra and parametrized $H\F_\ell$--local spectra obtained by applying the construction of appendix~\ref{subapp:hpcffw} to the $\infty$--categories $\Spectra$ and $\Spectra^\ell$ of spectra and $H\F_\ell$--local spectra, respectively, and the functor $U_\fw$ is the functor obtained by applying the construction of appendix~\ref{subapp:hpcffw} to the forgetful functor $U\co \Spectra^\ell \to \Spectra$.
-The category $\Fib^\fop$ will be constructed in Subsection~\ref{subsec:fibfop}; the functor $D_\fw$ in Subsection~\ref{subsec:dfw}; and the functor $r_!$ in Subsection~\ref{subsec:remainingfunctors}, which also contains further discussion of the functor $U_\fw$.
-Once all the categories and functors in \eqref{eq:functorM} have been constructed, the proof of Theorems~\ref{thm:pairings} and \ref{thm:functors} will be completed by identifying $H^\ast(r_!U_\fw D_\fw P(f,g))$ as $\bbH^\ast(P(f,g))$.
-This will be done in Subsection~\ref{subsec:result}.
+Here $\ho(\Mod^{H\F_\ell})$ denotes the homotopy category of $H\F_\ell$--modules, $\grMod^{\F_\ell}$ the category of graded $\F_\ell$--modules, and $H^\ast$ cohomology with $\F_\ell$ coefficients.
+The category $h\calF^\fop$ will be constructed in Section~\ref{subsubsec:hcalffop}, the categories $\calP_B$ enriched in $(h\calF^\fop)^\op$ in Section~\ref{subsubsec:calpb2}, and the functor $\fH_\bullet$ in Section~\ref{subsubsec:fhbullet}.
+Once all the categories and functors in \eqref{eq:functorMnew2} have been constructed, the proof of Theorem~\ref{thm:pairingssecondconstruction} will be completed by identifying the image of $P(f,g)$ under the composite functor~\eqref{eq:functorMnew2} as $\bbH^\ast P(f,g)$.
+This will be done in Section~\ref{subsubsec:result2}.
+In our work, we will be relying on the foundations developed in \cite{umkehr-maps}.
+We will therefore begin by summarizing in Section~\ref{subsubsec:umkehrmapssummary} the main points of \cite{umkehr-maps} the reader of the present work needs to know to follow the construction.